Yung Lean: 2017–2019: Stranger, Poison Ivy and Nectar

-2020–present: Starz, Blodhundar & Lullabies, In My Head, Stardust, and Sugar World
+2020–2024: Starz, Blodhundar & Lullabies, In My Head, Stardust, Sugar World and Psykos

-On 26 February 2020, Yung Lean released the single "Boylife in EU," produced by frequent collaborator Whitearmor.
-On 27 March 2020 Yung Lean uploaded a 44-second teaser featuring a mix of songs from his upcoming fourth-studio album "Starz".
-Owing to the global COVID-19 pandemic the Starz tour which was due to begin in late March was cancelled, and on 2 April 2020 Yung Lean streamed a 45-minute concert from the back of a truck in an undisclosed location, the stream featuring a mix of songs from previous works, as well as newly released "Boylife in EU."
-On 14 April 2020 the second single from Starz was released, "Violence + Pikachu."
+On 26 February 2020, Yung Lean released the single "Boylife in EU", produced by frequent collaborator Whitearmor.
+On 27 March 2020, Yung Lean uploaded a 44-second teaser featuring a mix of songs from his upcoming fourth-studio album Starz.
+Owing to the global COVID-19 pandemic, the Starz tour, which was due to begin in late March, was cancelled, and on 2 April 2020 Yung Lean streamed a 45-minute concert from the back of a truck in an undisclosed location, the stream featuring a mix of songs from previous works, as well as newly released "Boylife in EU".
+On 14 April 2020 the second single from Starz was released, "Violence + Pikachu".
 Starz was released on 15 May 2020, the album being produced by Whitearmor and Yung Sherman and featuring Ariel Pink on the album's title track.

 On 9 November 2020, Yung Lean announced the release of his second full-length Jonatan Leandoer96 album, "Blodhundar & Lullabies".
 The 16-track album eventually released a month later on 21 December.

 On 27 November 2020, the documentary Yung Lean: In My Head premiered in cinemas.
 Directed by music documentarian Henrik Burman, the documentary charts Leandoer's early career up until the release of Stranger.
 This includes reflections on the events that occurred in Miami from Leandoer, fellow artist Bladee and additional persons including manager Oskar Ekman, former associate Steven Machat and journalists from a variety of outlets including The Fader and Pitchfork.
 The documentary was originally scheduled to premiere at the 2020 Tribeca Film Festival, but was delayed due to the COVID-19 pandemic.
 It released digitally and in a limited number of cinemas in the fall of the same year instead.

 On 8 April 2022, Yung Lean released a 12-track mixtape titled "Stardust" containing features from FKA twigs, Skrillex, Drain Gang and Ant Wan.

 On 14 December 2022, the single "Blue Light" was released as Jonatan Leandoer96, accompanied by a music video directed by Olle Knutson and Philip Hovensjö.
 This announced his full-length album titled Sugar World, which was subsequently released on 3 February 2023.

+Yung Lean was featured on the track "Parasail" from Travis Scott's Utopia, released on 28 July 2023.
+He released Psykos, a collaborative album with Bladee, on 13 March 2024.
+Yung Lean was featured alongside Swedish artist Robyn on a remix of Charli XCX's single "360", released on 31 May 2024.

+On 4 November 2024, it was announced that Yung Lean would appear alongside Charli XCX in the upcoming film Sacrifice, marking his feature-film debut.
+Later that month, he stated that he had cut ties with YEAR0001, and that future music and products would be released through his own label World Affairs.